I can't emphasise enough that we really need a healthy aura, but first, perhaps I should define what an aura is.

 Being able to connect to others more easily

-Protection from environmental pollutions such as electromagnetic pollution from computers, wifi etc and toxic chemicals in our air
+Protection from environmental and electromagnetic pollutants such as computers, wifi and toxic chemicals in our air

 So who wouldn’t want to know how to bring health, vitality and resiliency into their aura!

-Another wonderful way to strengthen and revitalise your aura is by regularly doing the Dragon Breath or Ujiya breath, as demonstrated in this wonderful video by Ekhartyoga.
+Another wonderful way to strengthen and revitalise your aura is by regularly doing the Dragon Breath or Ujiya breath, which you can read about in this blog post.

 First tune into the space around you.
 To me, the aura looks like an incredible, dynamic weaving of minuscule filaments.
 It is always moving, turning, changing, going deep into the body here, skipping to the surface there, moving quicker in some places than in others, filled with colours and patterns, criss crossing.
 It can look like an incredible dance with thousands of dancers all dancing on the same dance floor around all of your body.
 Each of the dancers have their own unique and beautiful moves, never once getting in the way of or stepping on the toes of another dancer.
 At the edge of this incredible field of energy is a membrane; fluid and tough, holding all of your energy intact and strong.
 So now you have that picture of what is going on around you, tune into your own unique dance and let your breath explore that space.